microsoft/WhatTheHack/007-AzureMonitoring/Coach/Solution-06.md

 ### KQL

-We will write a performance query that renders a time chart for the last 4 hours for both of the Web Servers and the SQL Server for the following perf metrics, and we will save each query to our favorites.
+We will write a performance query that renders a time chart for the last 4 hours for both of the Web Servers and the SQL Server for the following performance metrics, and we will save each query to our favorites.
 - Processor Utilization: Processor / % Processor Time
 ```
 Perf